FZsolter-WAGO/wms-linux-framework/README.md

-﻿# WattsON Energy Linux framework installer
+﻿# WAGO Monitoring Solution Linux framework installer

 ## Only Debian 10/11 and Ubuntu 22.04 are supported!